McAllen Product Liability Lawyers

 Manufacturing Defects

 Manufacturing defects are usually the result of an error in the creation or assembly process.
 If products are handmade or part of a small manufacturing run, there might only be a small number of items affected.
-However, in today’s world of mass production, a manufacturing defect could impact a large number of products.
+However, in today’s world of mass production, a manufacturing defect could impact whole batches and, therefore, thousands — if not millions — of consumers.

-- A problem during the packaging process of a sterile drug leading to contamination
+- A problem during the packaging process of a sterile drug that leads to contamination

 - Using the wrong type of screws or bolts when assembling a product